MagicKrol/C64-NewLands/README.md

 All buildings need workers and for that you need a populated colonies.
 1 population is needed for every level of your buildings.
 Eg. Sawmill lvl 3 and Quarry lvl 1 will need in total 4 population.

-To increase a population by 1, you need to spend food equal to current population + 1.
+To increase a population by 1, you need to spend food equal to half of the future population (floor the result) + 1.
 Eg.
-To increase population from 5 to 6, you need 6 food.
+To increase population from 5 to 6, you need 6/2 + 1 = 3 + 1 = 4 food

 Construct
 Allows to build new ships.